raspberrypilearning/pixel-art-unplugged/en/step_3.md

-## Challenge: Decode a bigger picture
+## Challenge: decode a bigger picture

 Can you decode this image?

 ![a blank grid with the coordinates to decode](images/decode-grid-2.jpg)

-What is it?
-Tip - It is really important you keep them out of your code!
+What do you see in the image?
+Hint: it is really important you keep them out of your code!